-Secondary Plans provide more specific land use policies for areas where greater detailed direction for land use, infrastructure, transportation, community services, environment, etc. are required.
-Urban Area and Built-Up Area, the level of detailed planning will likely include a streets and block plan that will not require further precinct planning.
-Secondary plans within the 'Future Urban Area' given its location may be less detailed and require future precinct planning to provide a streets and block plan and other detailed guidance.
+Secondary Plans

+provide more specific

+land use policies for

+areas where greater

+detailed direction for

+land use, infrastructure,

+transportation,

+community services,

+environment, etc. are

+required.

 Comprehensive block plans are used to provide more detailed resolution of the built form to the recommended pattern of streets, development blocks and adjacent development within a secondary plan and/or precinct plan as well as to guide redevelopment of lands within the urban area that are not part of a secondary plan.